 Source

 The writing [appears] to the place and [people] who need it.
-That the writing needs interpretation indicates that the [people] to whom it [appears] is so out of tune that they don’t understand it.
+That the writing needs interpretation indicates that the [people] to whom it [appears] are so out of tune that they don’t understand it.
 The person [or people] needing the interpretation must find an interpreter, so both the writing (and the subsequent interpretation) will become very publicly known.
 It seems to me that this is the way the Lord rebukes a person in power who should have known better; He does it in order to make sure everyone else knows not to do those same sins.

 That’s it!